 Applications we receive after this date are late.
 These late applications are processed after applications that are on time.
 Late applicants are less likely to get a place at their preferred school.
 If we cannot offer a place at one of your preferences or you do not fill in and return your application form, and you live in this borough, we will give your child a place in any school in the borough with a space.

 If you need independent advice, you can contact the Family Information Service Team (see page 48).
+Email: fis@lbbd.gov.uk

 Contents